jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 Today I'm going to talk about how to build a driverless race car using deep learning.

 I should start by saying that this was a personal project, but it does have a connection to my work.
 By day, I'm CTO of [Overleaf](https://www.overleaf.com), the online LaTeX editor.
-Overleaf now has over three million users, but the first two, namely my co-founder and I, were driverless car researchers!
+Overleaf now has over three million users, and the first two, namely my co-founder and I, were driverless car researchers!
 We started Overleaf while we were working on the [Heathrow Pod](<https://en.wikipedia.org/wiki/ULTra_(rapid_transit)#Heathrow_Terminal_5>), which was the world's first driverless taxi system.
 It launched in 2011, and it's still running, so if you ever have some time at London's Heathrow Airport, you should take a ride on the pods out to business parking and back to Terminal 5.

 <div style="columns: 2; column-width: 300px;">
   <p>